-In general the more you pay the better quality and carbon content of the rod and its fittings.
-Look out for tough quality rod rings that are less likely to break or crack if the rod if dropped.
-The legs or feet on rod guides used to secure rod rings to the rod via cotton whipping can stiffen the rod’s action, in the case of the tip section of the lightest rods, single leg rings are often used to allow the tip to bend more freely.
-At the stiffer butt end three leg rod rings are used for strength and they may be double whipped where close to a joint for extra strength.
+In general you get what you pay for.
+Look out for tough quality rod rings that are less likely to break or crack if the rod is dropped.
+The legs or feet on rod guides used to secure rod rings via cotton whipping can stiffen the rod’s action.
+In the case of the tip section of the lightest rods, single leg rings are often used to allow the tip to bend more freely.
+At the stiffer butt end, three leg rod rings are used for strength and they may be double whipped where close to a joint for extra strength.

 Most beachcasters have a white or coloured tip section to aid bite detection and the lightest models also offer a range of removable quiver tips.